PaaaulZ/IndieMap/README.md

 You can of course change the **spotifyPlaylistID** with a Spotify playlist id of your choice.
 You can use the **bypassArg** config to force some arguments if you don't want to use arguments from the command line.
 I personally use bypassArgs = '-w'.
 Arguments for this script are:

--w: Runs the script without searching for latitude and longitude so you can go into the database and delete errors, ambiguous names or things you don't want on your map.
+* -w: Runs the script without searching for latitude and longitude so you can go into the database and delete errors, ambiguous names or things you don't want on your map.
--a: Updates latitude and longitude for songs without coordinates (usually launched after a -w run).
+* -a: Updates latitude and longitude for songs without coordinates (usually launched after a -w run).

-You can use the **logLevel** config (0 => ERROR, 1 => WARNING , 2+ => DEBUG) to choose what you want to see in the logs.
+You can use the **logLevel** config (0 => ERROR, 1 => WARNING , 2 => DEBUG) to choose what you want to see in the logs.
 0 is only errors, 1 shows even warnings, everything else shows also debug informations.
-You can use the **noFeaturing** config (true/false) to only get the primary artist from songs.
+You can use the **noFeaturing** config (true/false) to only get the primary artist from every song instead of iterating every artist.

 ---